esl/MongooseIM/doc/Advanced-configuration.md

 ### MySQL and PostgreSQL SSL connection setup

-In order to establish a secure connection with a database additional options must be passed in aforementioned `rdbms_server` tuple.
+In order to establish a secure connection with a database, additional options must be passed in the aforementioned `rdbms_server` tuple.
 Here is the proper syntax:

 `{rdbms_server, {Type, Host, Port, DBName, Username, Password, SSL}}.`